 Pittsburgh Crawfords - legacy jersey

-Pittsburgh Crawfords - Negro League Baseball jersey.
+Pittsburgh Crawfords - Negro Leagues Baseball jersey.
 A stylish replica of the team jersey worn by the Pittsburgh Crawfords.
-Order today and pay homage to the great players from the Negro League Baseball era.
+Order today and pay homage to the great players from the Negro Leagues Baseball era.

 - 100% polyester